odewahn/dds-field-guide/cloud-as-default.md

 <span class="drop fa fa-cloud fa-5x pull-left fa-border"></span>

-The accelerating transition to cloud-based platforms, and platforms as a service (PaaS) in general, is one of the main drivers of the DevOps trend.
+The accelerating transition to distributed, cloud-based platforms is one of the main drivers of the DevOps trend.
 Organizations have adopted these services for any of a number of reasons:

 * Cost savings
 * Increased speed for launching new projects